mar753/aws-signature-v4-typescript/README.md

 # AWS Signature Version 4 handler in TypeScript

 Tools written in TypeScript to handle AWS Signature Version 4 signing process of the EC2 API requests.
-Code uses CryptoJS library to generate the signature.
+Code uses CryptoJS library to generate the signature, thus this is a required dependency.
+Should be easy to integrate with an Angular 2/4 project (aws-signature.ts can be easily transformed into a service).

 # Example usage with a POST request